A Peer-to-Peer Learning Community for Python Enthusiasts…Just Like You

 PythonistaCafe is my new home.
 Each week I receive a ton of emails asking me for programming or career advice.
 And to be honest, it's hard to keep up with them all.

 If you need access to me to help solve a Python problem or get advice in what direction to go, the PythonistaCafe forums are be where you can find me.
-I'm checking the forums and replying to topics and questions every day.
+Together with our dedicated Community Managers, I'm checking the forums and replying to topics and questions every day.

 Great, we'd love to have you on board!
 Membership in PythonistaCafe is by application only.
 To start the application process, click the button below: